-APIS IQ-RM Tools (Risk Management Tools) optimally support the users with work within the scope of Risk Management (FMEA, Process Flow Diagram, Control Plan).
+APIS IQ-Software optimally support the users at work within the scope of Risk Management (FMEA, Process Flow Diagram, Control Plan).
 The redundancy-free handling of data makes consistent, efficient changes possible in different documents without additional adjustments.
 The software is adapted and optimised for the Windows environment and offers a safe basis for integrated Workflow and Document Management Systems.
-To date, all expectations of re-use of the documented knowledge have been fulfilled.
+At this stage, all expectations of re-use of the documented knowledge have been fulfilled.